ibis-project/better-pypi-stats/README.md

 # Better PyPI stats

-Anyone can use https://pypistats.org/ to see the downloads for a given PyPI package.
+You can use https://pypistats.org to see the downloads for a given PyPI package.
 However, the statistics and visualizations provided by the website are limited.
-The purpose of this project is to provide a better alternative with Ibis, ClickHouse, and ML-powered predictive analytics.
+The purpose of this project is to provide a better dynamic alternative with [Ibis](https://github.com/ibis-project/ibis), [ClickHouse](https://github.com/clickhouse/clickhouse), and [Shiny for Python](https://github.com/posit-dev/py-shiny).

 Then entire `pypi` dataset is approaching a trillion rows of data.
 Fortunately, with the aggregated data provided by ClickHouse on a public playground instance and Ibis for transformation, we can easily process this data in an embedded dashboard application.

-**WARNING**: work in progress

 ## Connecting to  data